wkaisertexas/tiktok-uploader/README.md

 ## 📝 Notes

 This bot is not fool proof.
-I have personally not gotten banned while using this bot, but to do this, my use was kept minimal and large time gaps were placed between each action.

-Without a doubt, publishing hundreds or thousands of videos sequentially will likely get you ip banned.
+Though I have not gotten an official ban, when the video will fail to upload after too many uploads.
+When testing, waiting several hours was sufficient to fix this problem.
+For this reason, please thing of this more as a scheduled uploader for TikTok videos, rather than a spam bot.

 > Please think of this package as more of a scheduled uploader for TikTok videos, rather than a spam bot

 ## Accounts made using `tiktok-uploader`

 - [@C_Span](https://www.tiktok.com/@c_span?lang=en) - A split-screen channel with mobile games below featuring clips from C-Span's YouTube channel
+- [@habit_track](https://www.tiktok.com/@habit_track?lang=en) - A generic Dhar Mann TikTok bot

 [^1]: If interested in Hatch, checkout the [website](https://hatch.pypa.io/latest/build/)